victorjoh/twinpin/README.md

 It takes a few hours to build the complete Haskell IDE Engine.

 ### Windows specific setup
 Cabal is needed for Haskell IDE Engine to work properly.
 To install and update cabal, run
 ```
 stack install cabal-install
 cabal update
 ```
 as written in [this github issue for Haskell IDE Engine](https://github.com/haskell/haskell-ide-engine/issues/658).

+### Fedora specific setup
+TODO